Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Supplementary Analysis and Visualizations

-\section{Additional Qualitative Results}

-This appendix presents supplementary qualitative analyses to provide a broader and more nuanced view of the Think2Seg-RS framework.
+This appendix presents supplementary analysis and visualizations to provide a broader and more nuanced view of the Think2Seg-RS framework.
+Complementing the quantitative findings in the main paper, these results offer deeper insights into the model's behavior, strengths, and potential for future adaptive strategies.

+\subsection{Additional Qualitative Results}

 We first display additional results on the EarthReason dataset (Fig.~\ref{fig:EarthReason_results_appendix}), illustrating the model’s robustness in handling complex and implicit queries.
 These examples highlight how the framework effectively bridges high-level semantic reasoning with the generation of precise geometric prompts.